rilldata/rill/docs/docs/cli.md

 :::

-## Help Menu
+## Help menu
 CLI comands help us initialize and augment projects.
 If you would like to see information on all the available CLI commands, you can use the ```--help``` option.
 There are additional details on each command below.

 ```
 rill --help
 ```

 ## Initialize your project
 Initialize your project using the ```init``` command.

 ```
 rill init